videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/screen-share.md

 </center>

-After clicking `Share` button, you will receive the selected tab's audio stream in the participant's `screenShareAudioStream`.
+After clicking the `Share` button, you will receive the selected tab's audio stream in the participant's `screenShareAudioStream`.

 :::note
 Screen Share with Audio is only supported while sharing **Chrome Tab** in a **Chromium based browser** like Google Chrome, Brave etc.